owoodman0159/py_g22/README.md

 ### User:
 basic information:
 - name: name of the user
-- email: email of the user.
-Attention: unique for all users, which is, one email address can only registered once to create user
+- email: email of the user. **notice**: unique for all users, which is, one email address can only registered once to create user
-- gender: gender of the user.
-Attention: only limited to male and female
+- gender: gender of the user. **notice**: only limited to male and female
 - location: location or address of the user
 - age: age of the user